jcvetinovska/Rectangularity-Asset-Pricing/README.md

-# On Rectangularity in Distributional Robust Asset Pricing
+# On Rectangularity in Distributionally Robust Asset Pricing

 In this thesis, we reformulate robust superhedging as a robust Markov decision process (MDP) and compare rectangular and non-rectangular prices for a parametric volatility uncertainty model in order to quantify the gap.
 We assume we don't know the true distribution of the returns of the underlying and thus want to price against a whole set of possible models and charge enough to hedge under the worst one.